kobelavaerts/nextflow-workshop/README.md

 **Exercise 1.3**

-Building on exercise 1.2 and using the `map` operator, create 2 channels, one containing the name of the boardgame and the second containing the release year.
+Building on exercise 1.2 and using the `map` operator, create 3 channels:

+1. A channel containing the name of the boardgame
+2. A channel containing the release year of the boardgame
+3. A channel containing the name of the boardgame and the release year as a [tuple](https://www.nextflow.io/docs/latest/script.html#tuples).
 Use the `view` operator to inspect the contents of these channels.

 ********